 In this guide we’ll cover everything you need to know about stocks and shares ISAs.
-Learn what an ISA actually is, how these tax-efficient investment accounts work and what you can invest in.
+Learn what an ISA actually is and how these tax-efficient investment accounts work.

 Read on to see if ISAs are the right place for your savings.

 A stocks and shares ISA, sometimes called an investment ISA, is a tax-efficient investment account.
 This means any money you earn from your investments will be free from UK taxes.

 Within a stocks and shares ISA you won’t pay:

 - Capital gains tax if you sell your investments for a profit

 With a stocks and shares ISA you can invest in a range of shares, exchange-traded funds, investment trusts and more.

 Before diving in, it’s important to understand that any tax treatment depends on your individual circumstances and may be subject to change in future.
 You also need to be comfortable with the fact that the value of your investments can fall as well as rise, so you might get back less than you originally invested.

 How does a stocks and shares ISA work?